American Indian boarding schools: 1968 onward

 In 1968, President Lyndon B. Johnson ended this practice and the termination period.
-He also directed the Secretary of the Interior to establish Indian School boards for federal Indian schools to be comprised by members of the communities.
+He also directed the Secretary of the Interior to establish Indian school boards for federal Indian schools comprising members of the communities.

 Major legislation aimed at improving Indian education occurred in the 1970s.
 In 1972, Congress passed the Indian Education Act, which established a comprehensive approach to meeting the unique needs of American Indians and Alaska Native students.
 This Act recognizes that American Indians have unique educational and culturally related academic needs and distinct language and cultural needs.
 The most far-reaching legislation to be signed during the 1970s, however, was the Indian Self-Determination and Education Assistance Act of 1975, which guaranteed tribes the opportunity to determine their own futures and the education of their children through funds allocated to and administrated by individual tribes.

 Disease and death

-Given the lack of public sanitation and the often crowded conditions at boarding schools in the early 20th-century, students were at risk for infectious diseases such as tuberculosis, measles, and trachoma.
+Given the lack of public sanitation and the often crowded conditions at boarding schools in the early 20th century, students were at risk for infectious diseases such as tuberculosis, measles, and trachoma.
 None of these diseases was yet treatable by antibiotics or controlled by vaccines, and epidemics swept schools as they did cities.

 The overcrowding of the schools contributed to the rapid spread of disease within the schools.
 "An often-underpaid staff provided irregular medical care.
 And not least, apathetic boarding school officials frequently failed to heed their own directions calling for the segregation of children in poor health from the rest of the student body".
 Tuberculosis was especially deadly among students.
 Many children died while in custody at Indian schools.
 Often students were prevented from communicating with their families, and parents were not notified when their children fell ill; the schools also failed sometimes to notify them when a child died.
 "Many of the Indian deaths during the great influenza pandemic of 1918–1919, which hit the Native American population hard, took place in boarding schools."